buildingsareheavy/buildingsareheavy.com/writing/interactive-background-animations-using-p5js.md

 Ok, so I learned how to code with Processing in art school.
 It was really basic stuff.
 A few `for loops` and `if statements`, but it taught me how basic logic works.
 Needing to type “make the background [this] when you click on [that]” changes the way you think about stuff.
 When I wanted to start building websites it was simply learning the syntax of the language.

-At the end of the day I still think of myself as a designer, but I know that I can code a solid website using my knowledge of HTML, CSS, Javascript and PHP.
+I started as a designer, but now I can code a solid website using my knowledge of HTML, CSS, Javascript and PHP.
 All of that came from learning a tiny bit of Processing, and now here I am putting that back into my web stuff with a javascript library.
-I know there are better animation libraries like Two.js and Paper.js, among many many others, but these are my roots.
+I know there are other animation libraries like [Two.js](https://two.js.org/) and [Paper.js](http://paperjs.org/), among many others, but these are my roots.
 This is how I first learned to code, and if I can take that knowledge and apply it inside a browser I think that’s pretty damn nice.

 Ok, enough about me, keep scrolling…